Tennessee Free Will Baptists Then…

 Free Will Baptists came to Tennessee in 1812.
 That’s right…when one of Tennessee’s favorite sons, Andrew Jackson, fought the Battle of New Orleans (1815), Free Will Baptists had already been working in Tennessee for three years.

-Today, more than 20,000 members worship in 217 congregations spanning the Volunteer State from Mountain City to Memphis.
-Those congregations form the eight district associations that in turn comprise the Tennessee State Association of Free Will Baptists.
-Seven local churches have joined themselves directly to the state association without affiliations with a particular district association.
+Today, our members worship in congregations spanning the Volunteer State from Mountain City to Memphis.
+Those congregations form the ten district associations that in turn comprise the Tennessee State Association of Free Will Baptists.
+Other local churches have joined themselves directly to the state association without affiliations with a particular district association.

-Tennessee Free Will Baptists feel a special kinship to their 314,000-member parent body, the National Association of Free Will Baptists, because it has chosen Middle Tennessee as the location for its home offices, a national publishing house, and a four-year accredited educational institution, Welch College.
-Tennessee churches continue to touch the world, through missions efforts around the globe, and their affiliation with the International Fellowship of Free Will Baptist Churches, Inc.
+Tennessee Free Will Baptists feel a special kinship to their parent body, the National Association of Free Will Baptists, because it has chosen Middle Tennessee as the location for its home offices, a national publishing house, and an accredited educational institution, Welch College.
+Tennessee churches continue to touch the world, through missions efforts around the globe and their affiliation with the International Fellowship of Free Will Baptist Churches, Inc.

 More information about the history of Free Will Baptists, as well as links to other similar groups, is available here.